Fractional Shares

 Full shares, on the other hand, represent complete ownership of a single share of a company or asset.
 When you buy a full share, you own the entire unit of that particular security.
 It requires the investment of the full share price to become a shareholder in the company.

-Example
+An Example Trade

 Suppose you’re interested in investing in the technology company Microsoft, but the current price of one whole share is $300, which is more than you want to spend.
 However, you have $100 that you’re willing to invest.

 Instead of buying a whole share, you enter the amount you want to invest, which is $100.
-Your brokerage platform calculates that you can purchase 33% of a share (0.33 of a whole share) with your $100.
+Your platform calculates that you can purchase 33% of a share (0.33 of a whole share) with your $100.
 You confirm the order, and the brokerage executes the trade.

 After the trade is complete, you own 0.33 shares of Microsoft.
 Your fractional share still entitles you to a portion of any dividends paid by the company, and your investment will gain or lose value in proportion to the movements of the stock’s price.